huggingface/transformers/docs/source/en/tasks/image_text_to_text.md

 We can use [text streaming](./generation_strategies#streaming) for a better generation experience.
 Transformers supports streaming with the [`TextStreamer`] or [`TextIteratorStreamer`] classes.
 We will use the [`TextIteratorStreamer`] with IDEFICS-8B.

-Assume we have an application that keeps chat history and takes in the new user input, using `TextIteratorStreamer` is very simple.
-We will preprocess the inputs as usual, initialize `TextIteratorStreamer` to handle the generation in a separate thread and stream the generated text tokens in real-time.
-We will pass any generation arguments to the streamer as well.
+Assume we have an application that keeps chat history and takes in the new user input.
+We will preprocess the inputs as usual and initialize [`TextIteratorStreamer`] to handle the generation in a separate thread.
+This allows you to stream the generated text tokens in real-time.
+Any generation arguments can be passed to [`TextIteratorStreamer`].

 ```python
 import time